phlummox-mirrors/backupninja/README.md

              ... do work here ...
            }

-3. look at the existing helpers to see how they are written.
+3. Look at the existing helpers to see how they are written.
 Try to re-use functions, such as the dialog functions that are defined in `easydialog.sh`, or the vserver functions defined in `lib/vserver`.

-4. test, re-test, and test again.
+4. Test, re-test, and test again.
 Try to break the helper by going backwards, try to think like someone who has no idea how to configure your handler would think, try to make your helper as simple as possible.
 Walk like a cat, become your shadow, don't let your senses betray you.